Lake Forest Foresters football

 The Lake Forest Foresters football team, representing Lake Forest College, is an NCAA Division III college football team and member of the Midwest Conference.
 Lake Forest played its first intercollegiate games in 1882, with a pair of games against Northwestern University.

 Playoff appearances

 NCAA Division III

-The Foresters have appeared in the Division III playoffs three times, with an overall record of 0–3.
+The Foresters have made four appearances in the NCAA Division III playoffs, with a combined record of 0–4.